Some electricity restored in Texas, but water woes grow

 Drinking water was made available at fire stations throughout Jackson and officials also planned to set up bottled water pickup sites.

-About 85 seniors in one Jackson apartment building haven't had water since Monday and have relied on a building manager who was delivering it, said resident Linda Weathersby.
+About 85 seniors in one Jackson apartment building haven't had water since Monday and were relying on deliveries from a building manager, said resident Linda Weathersby.

 Weathersby said she spent part of Thursday outside collecting buckets of ice to melt it so she could flush her toilet and said “my back's hurting now.”